 A gothy take on werewolves that channels Heathers, Buffy, The Craft, and a healthy dose of grungy nihilism.
 Two inseparable horror-obsessed sisters Ginger and Brigitte find their relationship strained when one starts becoming a werewolf right after her period starts.

-The terrifying, life-altering changes mirror throes of adolescence and puberty, all delivered with macabre sensibilities by director John Fawcett and writer Karen Walton in a way that mirror Ginger and Brigitte’s own home movies.
-Tragic in its way, but self-aware, and a starmaking turn for Katharine Isabelle.
+The terrifying, life-altering changes mirror the throes of adolescence and puberty, all delivered with macabre sensibilities by director John Fawcett and writer Karen Walton in a way that mirrors Ginger and Brigitte’s own home movies.
+Tragic in its way, but self-aware, and a star-making turn for Katharine Isabelle.

 Universal’s second lycanthropic monster proved to be the standard many others would follow.
 Lon Chaney Jnr is the forlorn man-beast, who starts as Larry Talbot, a man who’s bitten by a wolf while visiting Wales.

-Rapid healing and rabid night-time behaviour proves local legend of werewolves to be true, and it’s revealed he’s not the only one either.
+Rapid healing and rabid night-time behaviour prove the local legends of werewolves to be true, and it’s revealed he’s not the only one either.
 As atmospheric as the other iconic Universal Monsters entries, Chaney Jnr’s comfortably sits alongside Bela Lugosi’s Dracula and Boris Karloff’s Frankenstein.
 It’s not a competition, but this film may well be the bloodiest of the franchise.